Dependent Visa and its Advantages

 Student communities and stakeholders in African higher education are closely monitoring the situation as the official announcement draws near.
 While urging policymakers to consider the broader impact of these restrictions, they also urge them to explore opportunities to maintain ties between students and their families during their overseas education.

-A comprehensive dialogue between African nations and the UK is essential in order to foster educational exchanges while addressing concerns about migration and security, as emphasizes by the proposes ban.
-Individual interests and national aspirations can only be balance through open and constructive engagement.
+A comprehensive dialogue between African nations and the UK is essential to foster educational exchanges while addressing concerns about migration and security, as emphasized by the proposed ban.
+Individual interests and national aspirations can only be balanced through open and constructive engagement.

-Nigerian students as well as those from other countries has not to be deters by this policy change.
+Nigerian students, as well as those from other countries has not been deterred by this policy change.

 When applying for a visa, Nigerian students must provide biometrics.
 In essence, biometrics are extra identification methods (such as fingerprints and pictures) used by countries to ensure security.